 Your advertising strategy depends on knowing exactly who is in a buying committee, not just which company visited your site

-In this case, consider ZoomInfo: an AI-powered GTM platform that pairs B2B data (500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails) with a native advertising DSP, account-based marketing, and AI-driven GTM orchestration.
-Where AdRoll tells you which companies to target with ads, ZoomInfo tells you which people to reach, why they're in-market now, and what to say when you get their attention.
+In this case, consider ZoomInfo: an all-in-one AI GTM Platform that pairs a 500M-contact B2B data foundation with a native advertising DSP, account-based marketing, and AI-driven go-to-market orchestration.
+Where AdRoll tells you which companies to target with ads, ZoomInfo tells you which people to reach, why they are in-market now, and what to say when you get their attention.

-We've included a detailed look at ZoomInfo later in this review as the stronger option for B2B teams who need advertising execution backed by real intelligence.
-If you're ready to explore a data-driven approach to go-to-market, start with ZoomInfo's free trial.
+We have included a detailed look at ZoomInfo later in this review as the stronger option for B2B teams who need advertising execution backed by real intelligence.
+If you are ready to explore a data-driven approach to go-to-market, start with ZoomInfo's free trial.

 What is AdRoll?